-Summer is here, and it’s time to get creative with your aquatic destinations.
-You can only go to the community pool so many times before its rectangular regularity gets a bit… bland.
+Summer is here, and it’s time to start planning which Pennsylvania swimming holes you’ll head to in order to stay cool all season long.
+After all, you can only go to the community pool so many times before its rectangular regularity gets a bit… bland.
+If you’ve been asking yourself about the best swimming holes in PA, look no further!
 Here are some of the best naturally occurring or at least, lake-ish, swimming holes in Pennsylvania.

-Backpacker magazine named Rock Run one of the best watering holes in the United States, and after you watch this video, I bet you’ll agree.
-Click here for more information about Rock Run.
+Rock Run has been named one of the best watering holes in the United States, and after you watch this video, we bet you’ll agree.

-Wow, all of the places on this list are gorgeous and appear to be truly refreshing places to escape the summer heat.
-What are your favorite swimming holes in Pennsylvania?
+We’ve got some pretty amazing swimming holes in PA, don’t we?
+What are your favorite Pennsylvania swimming holes?
 Let us know in the comments!
-Be sure you also add the largest outdoor swimming pool (at Mountain Pines Campground) in Pennsylvania to your must visit list this summer.
+Be sure you also add Pennsylvania’s largest outdoor swimming pool (at Mountain Pines Campground) to your must-visit list this summer.